texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 - Write a program similar to the one above that triples a number and adds 5 to it.

+*Should we maybe also make them use a prototype here?
+We did just mention it*

 ## Multiple Parameters

 We can also write functions that take multiple parameters---and those parameters can even have different types.